hgassen/custom-page-list/README.md

 ## Version History

+Version 1.0.3 - January 27, 2013

+* Fix for Fieldtype Page if specific field is requested

 Version 1.0.2 - January 26, 2013

 * Delete generated thumbs of type cropimage if parent image is deleted